The college offers faculty summer research grants which enable pursuit of research and writing projects.

 Decisions on faculty applications for Summer Research grants will be made by the Faculty Development Committee.
 Each award winner must notify the committee in writing of his or her acceptance of the grant by December 15.

 Faculty members wishing to secure a summer research grant will submit an application by November 1 prior to the summer for which the grant is being sought.
+Applications may be submitted electronically to Mary Rioux in the Dean's Office.
 The following guidelines should be followed:

 Please provide a 50 word summary of the proposed project.